I. General principles

-The General Secretary of the Association shall provide 14 days written notice, by letter or by any other way of communication layed down by the Executive, to all members.
+The General Secretary of the Association shall provide 7 days written notice, by letter or by any other way of communication lai d down by the Executive, to all members.
 Non-member observers may be invited at the discretion of the Executive.

-Elections to Executive posts shall be held at the Congress annually, and at an ECA in the event of a two thirds majority of members, and members voting to hold fresh Executive elections.
+Elections to Executive posts shall be held at the Congress annually, and at any ECA in the event of a two third majority of members present voting to hold fresh Executive elections.

-Nominations for the posts of President, General Secretary and Treasurer must be submitted in writing to the General Secretariat, 28 days before the date of the election.
-Any member may be proposed for any of these offices.
+Nominations for the posts of President, General Secretary, Treasurer and Cash Auditor must be submitted in writing to the General Secretariat, 28 days before the date of the election.
+Any individual member may be proposed for any of these offices.